SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     "backup your container as base build image docker commit [id] centos:build"

-    Because if you turn down Docker, the continer will miss, until you use last
+    Because if you turn down Docker, the container will miss, until you use last

     time with manually rebuild.
 Also, that could automate building images.